Our Favorite Kitchen Color Ideas

 Is your kitchen lacking energy?
 Are all the hard, neutral surfaces fading into each other?
 Whether you decide to paint cabinets, incorporate splashy accents, or tile your floors, our bright kitchen color ideas are guaranteed to give your home a colorful new lease on life.

 If investing in a full set of bright cabinets is scary, dip your toes in the water by painting just a few of your existing wood cabinets.
-Accent colors work well on a small stretch of upper cabinets on their own wall, on an island, or on a nonpermanent piece such as a buffet.
+Accent paint colors for the kitchen work well on a small stretch of upper cabinets on their own wall, on an island, or on a nonpermanent piece such as a buffet.
 If you have glass-front cabinets, you can also introduce an even smaller pop of color by simply painting or wallpapering the insides.

 Test out some of these kitchen paint ideas.
 For maximum saturation, give your walls all-over color with paint or wallpaper.
-For even more drama, carry the color onto the ceiling.
+For even more drama, carry the kitchen wall paint color onto the ceiling.
 For a low-effort, low-cost approach with big results, add color to just one accent wall using paint, wallpaper, or removable decals.

-- Splashy style.
 Make your backsplash a colorful centerpiece using mosaic glass tiles that incorporate all of the kitchen's colors or provide a bright accent to the room's neutrals.
 If tile isn't in the budget, paint the area a different color than the walls.
 This white and grey kitchen gets a boost of beautiful color from citrus green and blue accents, including dishware in glass-front cabinets.

-If you want to get away from neutral kitchen colors, go for unexpected drama in the kitchen, paint the window frames a bold color (go all out by doing the same for doorframes).
+If you want to get away from neutral kitchen colors, go for unexpected drama in the kitchen with paint the window frames a bold color (go all out by doing the same for doorframes).
 Or keep it simple by hanging colorful window treatments instead.

-- Finishing touches.
 For those afraid of commitment, accent pieces are a smart way to introduce color without breaking the bank.
 Use artwork, small appliances, dinnerware, flowers, upholstered chairs, or linens to test out color combinations.
 Accessories are great for small kitchen color.
 Once you determine what you love, you can expand on the ideas to add larger doses of color.
 Or stick with the less-is-more approach and swap out items as your tastes or the seasons change.